alexlabrioche/yahtzi/README.md

 - 🎣 Hooks / Context
 - 🛣️ React Router
 - 📝 OOP for Rules
-- ⚙️ Grommet Design System
+- ⚙️ Grommet (React Design System)
-- 📱 Modile First Responsive design
+- 📱 Mobile First Responsive design

 <p>
-Reproduce the famous Yahtzee or Yam's (for 🇫🇷 players).<br/> I only get the basics ressources from a Udemy Bootcamp from Colt Steele 👨‍🏫<br/>
+Reproduce the famous Yahtzee or Yam's (for 🇫🇷 players).<br/> 👨‍🏫 I only get the basics ressources from a Udemy Bootcamp from Colt Steele<br/>
 </p>

 <p align="center">